embrace the extraordinary

 Fitness Trainer and Coach Robin Legat unlocks the full athletic potential for busy professionals in Los Angeles and beyond who want to push their physical and mental limits and live their healthiest and most awesome life.

-Robin provides group fitness training and coaching for people seek to live a life where age, size or background is no limit to what they are able to accomplish.
+Robin provides group fitness training and coaching for people who seek to live a life where age, size or background have no bearing on what they are able to accomplish.

 She earned a Certificate in Fitness Instruction from UCLA Extension in 2012 and currently holds the titles of Certified Strength and Conditioning Specialist and Certified Personal Trainer through the National Strength and Conditioning Association.
-She is also a Certified Spartan SGX Level 2 Coach, Spartan Obstacle Specialist and Precision Nutrition Level 1 Certified Coach.
+She is also a Certified Spartan SGX Level 2 Coach and Spartan Obstacle Specialist.

 Robin herself is a "late in life athlete".
 After spending most of her life as a self-proclaimed music and theater nerd, Robin discovered the full-contact sport of roller derby at age 28.
 She played for eleven years before retiring in 2014.
 She has now found a new sport to channel her athletic energy - obstacle course racing.
-She has run over thirty Spartan Races since her first race in December 2015, earned her first Trifecta in 2016, earned a 2x Trifecta in 2017 and a 4x Trifecta in 2018.
-Robin's goal is to podium in the 40-49 age group division in the coming years - sooner if she has any say in the situation.
-She came in 4th place in the Lake Tahoe Spartan Beast in September 2018 and earned a spot in the top 100 in the 2018 Spartan Age Group World Series in the 40-49 age group.
+She has run nearly fifty Spartan Races since her first race in December 2015, earned her first Trifecta in 2016, earned a 2x Trifecta in 2017 and a 4x Trifecta in 2018.
+Robin started competing as a 40+ age group athlete in 2018 and has earned two podium spots so far…and counting if she has any say in the situation.
+In 2018, she earned a spot in the top 100 in the Spartan Age Group World Series in the 40-49 age group.

 Robin's life and karaoke motto are one in the same: